SaiAshish9/codeEditorIDE/README.md

 ajax calls and submission token generated at the time of successful submission of code.
 Then finally use the parsed data so obtained to display the output.

-This is the preview of app prepared so far :
+Following pics are the screenshots of app prepared so far :

 ![Capture](https://user-images.githubusercontent.com/43849911/64945990-87b1a500-d88f-11e9-8671-bef3e83c7805.JPG)